 As a member of Wein‑Plus you will profit from benefits we have negotiated with our cooperation partners in the world of wine – and these have a real cash value for you.
 These offers are exclusively for your benefit: Wein‑Plus receives no fees or commissions from ist partners – and that’s a promise.

 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOC range for a wide range of red, rosé and white wines in the Italian region or island Sicily, The area includes the municipalities of Alcamo, Calatafimi, Castellammare del Golfo and Gibellina in the province of Trapani, as well as Balestrate, Camporeale, Monreale, Partinico, San Cipirello and San Giuseppe Jato in the province of Palermo.
+DOC area for red wines, rosé wines and white wines in the Italian region or the island Sicily, The zone includes the municipalities of Alcamo, Calatafimi, Castellammare del Golfo and Gibellina in the province of Trapani, as well as Balestrate, Camporeale, Monreale, Partinico, San Cipirello and San Giuseppe Jato in the province of Palermo.

-The Bianco (also as Vendemmia tardiva and Spumante ) is blended from Catarratto Bianco (to 60%), and in any mixture Ansonica, Grecanico, Grillo, Chardonnay, Muller-Thurgau and Sauvignon (40% max), as well as other approved varieties (max 20%).
-The Bianco Classico is made in any mix of Catarratto varieties Catarratto Bianco Comune and / or Catarratto Bianco Lucido (80%), as well as other approved varieties (maximum 20%).
+The Bianco (also called Vendemmia tardiva and Spumante ) is blended from Catarratto Bianco (at least 60%), as well as in any mixture or use of the varieties Ansonica, Grecanico, Grillo, Chardonnay, Müller-Thurgau and Sauvignon (maximum 40%), as well as other approved varieties (maximum 20%).
+The Bianco Classico is pressed in any mixture of the Catarratto varieties Catarratto Bianco Comune and / or Catarratto Bianco Lucido (at least 80%), as well as other approved varieties (maximum 20%).